 Anne Willan has had an extraordinary career in the culinary arts and is recognized as one of the world’s preeminent authorities on French cooking.
 She founded École de Cuisine La Varenne in Paris in 1975.

-Inducted into the James Beard Cookbook Hall of Fame for her “body of work” in May of 2013, Anne has more than 50 years of experience as a teacher, cookbook author, culinary historian and food columnist.
-She has written more than 30 books, including the influential La Varenne Pratique and the 17-volume, photo-illustrated Look and Cook series, showcased in her 26-part PBS program.
-Anne’s reach, with books published in 17 countries and translated into two dozen languages, makes her one of the most internationally renowned of today’s cooking authorities.
-Much in demand as a teacher, Anne has given cooking demonstrations and lectures throughout North America as well as in Europe, Australia, New Zealand, South Africa, and Chile, and appeared often on The Martha Stewart Show.
-Anne’s book, The Cookbook Library: The Cooks, Writers, and Recipes That Made the Modern Cookbook (University of California Press, 2012), has received many accolades, including the prestigious Gourmand Hall of Fame Award and the Jane Grigson Award from the International Association of Culinary Professionals.
-Anne’s recent induction into the James Beard Cookbook Hall of Fame for “body of work” puts her among greats such as Julia Child, Elizabeth David, and others (less than 20 altogether).
-Anne’s memoir, One Soufflé at a Time: A Memoir with Recipes, was released by St. Martin’s Press in Fall, 2013, and won the prize for Best Literary Food Writing from the International Association of Culinary Professionals in 2014.
+In July, 2014, Anne was awarded the rank of Chevalier of the French Legion of Honor for her accomplishments in promoting the gastronomy of France.
+As a teacher, Anne has given cooking demonstrations and lectures throughout North America as well as Europe, Australia, New Zealand, South Africa, and Chile, and appeared often on television programs.
+Anne’s book, The Cookbook Library: The Cooks, Writers, and Recipes That Made the Modern Cookbook (University of California Press, 2012), has received many accolades, including the prestigious Gourmand Hall of Fame Award and the Jane Grigson Award from the International Association of Culinary Professionals (IACP).
+Anne’s recent induction into the James Beard Foundation Awards Hall of Fame for “body of work” puts her alongside an exclusive set of food world legends including Julia Child and Elizabeth David.
+Anne’s memoir, One Soufflé at a Time: A Memoir with Recipes (St. Martin’s Press, 2013), won the 2014 IACP Award for Literary Food Writing.